 It’s important to remember that companies are not in charge of their online reputations—their consumers are.
 Brands that want to create positive reputations for themselves benefit the most from requirement-driven brand ambassadors.
 Companies can also directly control their budget with requirement-driven brand ambassadors.
 By offering stipends—or even just free products—as incentives for the ambassadors to post, companies can control exactly how much they are spending on their marketing.
 Another benefit of having a requirement-driven brand ambassador program is the ability to choose which consumers to target.
 By choosing influencers based on their audiences, companies can market their products to specific demographics to achieve the best results.
 Requirement-driven brand ambassador programs are versatile; they can work well for a variety of product categories including beauty, fashion, tech, food and lifestyle.

 Some companies put together less formal brand ambassador programs that anyone can join.
 For example, you can create a program for customers that are already huge fans of your brand to encourage them to share it with their friends.
 Maybe they get special deals in exchange for sending over referrals or for purchasing a certain amount of your product monthly.
 Obviously these programs will be very customized based on your companies product and business model, but this type of brand ambassador program can be very powerful.

 If you are looking for help building out a brand ambassador program, contact Statusphere and we will help give you some options.
-Although we specialize in requirement-driven influencer programs, our team is experienced in all areas of ambassador marketing and influencer marketing so we can help you make the right decision.
+Although we specialize in requirement-driven influencer programs, our team is experienced in all areas of ambassador marketing and influencer marketing, so we can help you make the right decision for your brand.